tnewman/pio/README.md

  * INVALID_PIN - The pin number is not a pin number supported by the current pin type.
  * REGISTER_FAILURE - There was an internal problem setting a register

+## Questions/Bugs/Suggestions

+If you have any questions, have found a bug, or have suggestions to offer, please contact me through GitHub.

+## Future Features/Bug Fixes

+* A program will be available to set, clear, and get gpio pins without the need to use the API calls within a program.
+This will allow any programming language to use the library by invoking a program as well as allow for command line use.
+The program will use the seteuid bit to allow any user to access GPIO without sudo.
+* Any bugs that are reported will be fixed as soon as possible.
+* There is not a set timeframe for future features.
+They will be added as needed.

 ## Regarding Root Access

 In order to map the register memory, the library requires root access.
 Simply running the entire program as root